 How To Control And Lower Cortisol Levels

-Controlling cortisol is not only important to help with combating added weight gain, it’s important so you don’t drive yourself crazy since elevated levels will increase your stress.
+Adequately controlling and lowering cortisol levels is not only important to help with combating added weight gain, but it’s also important so you don’t drive yourself crazy since elevated levels will increase your stress.
 Cortisol is called the ‘stress hormone’ for a reason, and if you can manage to lower it more effectively, then you can better control weight gain and stress levels.

-Controlling inflammation is key to controlling high cortisol levels and hormonal imbalances.
-Following a diet that consists of wholesome natural foods which include hormone free lean proteins, healthy fats high in Omega 3, quality carbohydrates, cutting out processed meats, and eating more food high in antioxidants will all contribute to a well-rounded anti-inflammatory diet.
+Controlling inflammation is key to lowering cortisol levels and correcting hormonal imbalances.
+Following an anti-inflammatory diet that consists of wholesome natural foods which include hormone free lean proteins, healthy fats high in Omega 3, quality carbohydrates, cutting out processed meats, and eating more food high in antioxidants will all contribute to a well-rounded anti-inflammatory diet.
 With less inflammation, your body will maintain steady levels of cortisol, so that you do not create added body fat.
 Remember, that cortisol is controlled through activity patterns, and if you can control your activity to be steady and incorporate healthier practices, you can successfully lower your cortisol levels.